-As explained in the introduction, our goal is to propose system optimal, fair and stable cost-allocations to all $\cN$ users.
-However, once a coalition of users, $S$, decides to deviate from our proposed solution, we model it to incur a worst-case cost.
-Specifically, for every coalition that deviates (there are $2^N-1$ such possible coalitions), we define a new 2-player game, with a cost-minimizing player $S$ and a malicious player $\cN \backslash S$.
-All users in $S$ work together to minimize the sum of their costs $\sum_{i \in S} J^{i}$ and all users in $\cN \backslash S$, cooperate in order to maximize the cost of $\sum_{i \in S} J^{i}$.
-Denote the malicious player as $S_0$ with routing strategy $\bf f^0$ and demand $r^0$.
-Further denote the cost-minimizing player as $S_1$ with routing strategy $\bf f^1$ and demand $r^1$.
-Practically, such a scenario can be achieved when all agents issue a credible threat and act offensively towards any coalition of agents that deviate from the proposed cost allocation.
+As explained in the introduction, our goal is to propose stable and fair routing strategies to all $\cN$ users.
+However, once a coalition of users $S$ decides to deviate from our proposed solution, we model it to incur a worst-case cost.
+Specifically, we represent the cost of every coalition that deviates (and there are $2^{|\cN|}-1$ such possible coalitions), as its maximin value in the game between $S$ and the users in $\cN \backslash S$.
+The maximin value of $S$ corresponds to the lowest cost $S$ can guarantee against the worst (for $S$) strategy of the users outside the coalition.
+In other words, all users in $\cN \backslash S$ aim to maximize $J^S$ by sending their flow according to $\bf f^{\boldsymbol{\cN} \backslash S}$.
+Given $\bf f^{\boldsymbol{\cN} \backslash S}$, $S$ behaves as a single user controlling the flow of its participants and aims to minimize their combined cost $J^{S}$.
+Clearly, by cooperating, the users in $\cN \backslash S$ can only increase their damage to $S$.
+Therefore, when considering the maximin value of $S$, we represent all users in $\cN \backslash S$ as a single malicious user that aims to maximize the cost of $S$.
+For each coalition we can now view this as a game between two players, $S$ and ${\cN} \backslash S$.
+Given any routing strategy $\mathbf{f^{\boldsymbol{\cN} \backslash S}}$ denote the {\em best-response strategy} of coalition $S$ as